sabyapradhan/resources-1/bestpractice_rgs.md

 {:shortdesc: .shortdesc}
 {:tip: .tip}
 {:note: .note}
+{:important: .important}

 # Best practices for organizing resources in a resource group
 {: #bp_resourcegroups}

-A resource group is a feature that you use to organize your account [resources](/docs/resources/acct_resources.html#resource) for access control and billing purposes.
+A resource group is a feature that you use to organize your account [resources](/docs/resources?topic=resources-resource) for access control and billing purposes.
 If you're familiar with using Cloud Foundry spaces, think of organizing resources in resource groups similarly to the way you organized resources in spaces.
 A resource is anything that can be created, managed, and contained within a resource group.
 Users aren't added to resource groups.
 Only resources can be added.

 Currently, not all services support the use of {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) access control and the assignment to a resource group.
 IAM-enabled services prompt you to assign new service instances to a resource group when you create them from the catalog.
 Access to the resources within a resource group and the resource group itself are managed by IAM.
 By using IAM roles, you can provide users access to the resources that are organized within the resource groups.
 IAM roles can also provide the ability to view, edit, add new service instances to, or manage access to a resource group.